-D. Therefore, the point of the illustration is that even though the child's parents are no longer alive to exercise authority over him, and despite the fact the child now owns all his father's possessions and wealth; he still has no freedom.
-The child's reality is no different than a slave.
-His life is entirely under the authority of somebody else and despite owning his father's estate and wealth, he has no right to make any decisions with any of it, just as a slave has no authority over his life or the estate and wealth of his master.
+D. Therefore, the point of the illustration is that even though the child's parents are no longer alive to exercise authority over him, and even though the child now owns all his father's possessions and wealth, he still has no freedom.
+The child's reality is no different from that of a slave.
+His life is entirely under the authority of somebody else, and despite owning his father's estate and wealth, he has no right to make any decisions with any of it, just as a slave has no authority over his life or the estate and wealth of his master.